CFANS Scholarships for Entering Freshmen

 The typical freshman scholarship from CFANS is $1,000 to $5,000 per year, for one or two years (with the option to reapply each additional year).
 These scholarships are based on criteria established by the donors for each scholarship.
 For example, criteria may include scholastic achievement, consistency of academic record, extracurricular and leadership activities, major and career objectives, place of residence, grade level, or financial need, etc.

-In addition to regular freshman awards, two programmatic scholarships exist:
+In addition to regular freshman awards, three programmatic scholarships exist:

 - Research Apprenticeship: Freshmen who express an interest in research will be considered for a guided program to learn about and participate in research with college faculty in their first two years ($1500 stipend).